-- The addition of the lactoferrin and MFGM makes this formula pretty pricey.
+- The addition of lactoferrin and MFGM makes this formula pretty pricey.

 Our Best Baby Formula article has many more best formula review options that work well for your reference.

 It contains OptiGRO.
-OptiGRO is Similac’s blend of DHA, Lutein, and Vitamin E. This vitamins are often found in breast milk and help your baby’s brain and eyes develop.
+OptiGRO is Similac’s blend of DHA, Lutein, and Vitamin E. These vitamins are often found in breast milk and help your baby’s brain and eyes develop.

 No artificial growth hormone.
 It seems like this should be a standard comment regarding infant formula, but it isn’t.
 Surprisingly, some formulas use products from cows–cows who may or may not have been raised with growth hormones.
 These growth hormones then get transferred to your baby.